Saving Money At City Hall

 Building New Recreation Facilities

 Saskatoon's recreation facilities need to keep up with our growing city.
-Through his work in getting the new North Bridge project started, Zach Jeffries has proven that he has the experience and knowledge to get important projects moving.
+Through his work in getting the new North Bridge project completed, Zach Jeffries has proven that he has the experience and knowledge to get important projects moving.
 If re-elected, Zach will:

 - Fight for Saskatoon's share of federal funding for new recreation facilities

-- Vote in favour of implementing Saskatoon's recreation master plan
+- Vote in favour of implementing Saskatoon's recreation master plan which includes projects like tennis courts upgraded recreation trails

-Zach is a strong voice and has concrete ideas for building recreation facilities in Northeast Saskatoon
+Zach is a strong voice and has concrete ideas for building recreation facilities in Northeast Saskatoon.